Clinical Programs: Immunology and Hematology

 Knopp is advancing dexpramipexole as a small molecule immunological therapeutic based on its preclinical and clinical activity in modulating white blood cells known as eosinophils.
 Clinical experience in dexpramipexole-treated patients demonstrates that the drug produces a slowly-developing, significant and persistent reduction of eosinophil levels in blood and inflammed tissues.

-Knopp has entered into a collaborative research and development agreement with the National Institute of Allergy and Infectious Diseases (NIAID), part of the National Institutes of Health (NIH), under which NIAID is conducting a Phase 2 clinical trial of dexpramipexole in HES.
-A Knopp-sponsored Phase 2 study of dexpramipexole in chronic rhinosinusitis with nasal polyps is also ongoing.
+Knopp has entered into a collaborative research and development agreement with the National Institute of Allergy and Infectious Diseases (NIAID), part of the National Institutes of Health (NIH), under which NIAID recently completed a Phase 2 clinical trial of dexpramipexole in HES.
+Further clinical development of dexpramipexole in hypereosinophilic syndrome is expected to begin in late 2017.
+A Knopp-sponsored Phase 2 study of dexpramipexole in chronic rhinosinusitis with nasal polyps has also been completed.
 Knopp has also established a preclinical discovery effort to better understand the eosinophil-lowering effects of dexpramipexole and to explore additional possible indications in hematology and immunology.

 Knopp's pipeline consists of investigational drug products that have not been approved by the U.S. Food and Drug Administration.
 These investigational drug products are still undergoing clinical study to verify their safety and effectiveness.